Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Cooling

-Allowing your load to sit undisturbed on a wire mesh rack until fully cooled is crucial because it lets the interior finish setting and moisture redistribute evenly, preventing a gummy or overly moist crumb.
+Freshly baked sourdough bread continues to cook internally once removed from the oven.
+Cooling is crucial because it lets the interior finish setting and moisture redistribute evenly, preventing a gummy or overly moist crumb.
 Cutting into a hot loaf can release steam prematurely, disrupting the crumb structure, making the bread seem undercooked, and harder to slice.

 Couche